Rebel Bloom Society

 In 2011, when I lost my five-year-old son, Liam, in a tragic accident, that spark nearly went out.

-Grief consumed me, and I struggled for years to find my way out of the darkness, peeling back the layers of trauma and conditioning that had kept me in survival mode.
+Grief consumed me, and I struggled for years to find my way out of the darkness,

 Then, in 2021, everything I had fought for was tested again.